dpippert/hello-world/README.md

       <td>Integer</td>
       <td>Week of the season, 1-17.
 NFL weeks start on Tuesday and end on
       Monday.
 As a frame of reference, 10/21/2020 is in Week 7.
-If you want to know, for example, what is the _current_ _week_ right now_ as a frame of reference you can go to https://www.espn.com/nfl/schedule and it should default to bring up the current week.</td>
+If you want to know, for example, what is the <em>current week right now</em> as a frame of reference, you can go <a href="https://www.espn.com/nfl/schedule">here</a> and it should default to bring up the current week pre-selected.</td>
     </tr>
     <tr>
       <td><code>start</code></td>
       <td>Date</td>
       <td>Game start date and time GMT.
 The system will not allow bets to be
-      placed on any game where **start** is >= current date and time.
-Upcoming games must be inserted into this collection at least one week prior to ```start```, so that bettors have a chance to place their wagers on the game.</td>
+      placed on any game where <code>start</code> is >= current date and time.
+Upcoming games must be inserted into this collection at least several days prior to <code>start</code>, so that bettors have a chance to place their wagers on the game.</td>
     </tr>
     <tr>